Table of Contents

 The Norman Palace, one of the most visited monuments, sometimes also called “Royal Palace of Palermo“.

-The Norman Palace, located in Piazza Independenza, is the perfect representation of the cultural mix in Palermo.
+The Norman Palace, located in Piazza Independenza, perfectly represents Palermo’s cultural mix.

 👉 Accommodation | Barlaman luxury Rooms